nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Commands have this general format:
 ```
-component command /prefix input -flag
+component command /prefix [input] -flag
 ```

 - `component` - list to apply the command to (e.g. `customer`, `menu`)
 - `command` - command to run (e.g. `list`, `add`)
-- `/prefix input` - specify details (e.g. `n/Thomas Tan`)
+- `/prefix [input]` - specify details (e.g. `n/Thomas Tan`)
 - `-flag` - change behavior (e.g. `-f`)

+Optional parts of the command will be wrapped in round brackets.

 Only one command can be executed at a time and any words after a valid command is entered will be ignored.

 <a name="general"></a>